Frequently Asked Questions

 Q. I have a Groupon Voucher for a cave tour.
 Can I still use it?
 If not, how do I get a refund?

 Unfortunately, we are no longer able to offer the same cave tours that were part of our pre-lockdown Groupon offer.
-You will be contacted by Groupon regarding a refund for any outstanding booked tickets and we are working with Groupon to find the best solution for outstanding vouchers.
-We will be in touch.
+You will be contacted by Groupon regarding a refund for any outstanding booked tickets that we are unable to honour.
+Please do not try to use them to book a cave tour, or travel to our site assuming you will be able to use them, you will not.
+We apologise for any disappointment caused.

 Q. Will you still have special events?